angiet642/EE133.github.io/Lab3/README.md

 A week later, the mixer in figure 3, along with the mixer in figure 4 was no longer functional.
 After careful debugging with a DMM and microscope, the conclusion was that a component in the assembly was "blown" and could not be recreated due to limited parts.
 Thus, the following measurements were taken from a third mixer of the same topology, but constructed by Kylee Krzanich.

 __Measurements__
-- conversion gain (loss) vs LO drive level (like the graph we saw on the slides today)
-- picture of spur levels

 For this set up, the LO (12 MHz) is greater than the RF (2 MHz) signal.
 Thus, the system is a high-side down converter.